lastingParadox/ff-site/archive-to-markdown/md/ff2/13-seeing-double.md

 **Zander** _(19-Aug-18 05:13 PM)_

-> Snu snu means "you you" in ancient Squoatianese.
+> Snu snu means "you you" in ancient Squoatian.

 _Emmett winks at Iris, clearly trying to cover up the fact that they were talking about her inappropriately._